-10:00am - 4:00pm | Cost: £100
+10:00am - 4:30pm | Cost: £120

 ‘Artists and the Garden: New Perspectives’ will explore the relationship between cultural production and the garden, across creative disciplines and media, from the 18th century until the present day.

-Starting with Coplestone Warre Bampfylde, artist, architect, landscape designer, and one of the most distinct, yet overlooked cultural figures of 18th-century Britain, to whom Hestercombe largely owes its distinct identity.
-Then, in the 19th century, Rev John Eagles, a member of the Bristol School, created many artworks at Hestercombe.
+This international conference will take place at Hestercombe – a unique estate with four period gardens, which has been decisively influenced and shaped by artists and creative practitioners.
+Starting with Coplestone Warre Bampfylde, artist, architect, landscape designer, and one of the most distinct, yet overlooked cultural figures of 18th-century Britain, to whom Hestercombe largely owes its unique identity.
+Then, in the 19th century, Rev John Eagles, a founder member of the Bristol School, created many artworks at Hestercombe.
 In the early 1900s, Gertrude Jekyll, an artist before becoming a horticulturist, constructed the estate’s world-famous Edwardian garden with Sir Edwin Lutyens.
 And today, Hestercombe Gallery delivers a programme of new indoor and outdoor commissions, and contemporary art exhibitions, which are inspired by the estate and its gardens.

-For non-speaking attendees, there will be a £100 registration fee, which will cover the following:
+For non-speaking attendees, there will be a £120 registration fee, which will cover the following:

 Optional 2 course Conference Dinner on 27th September with glass of wine and coffee: £30 (must be booked at time of registration)